szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 2. A new student has joined and submitted work, so we want to add a student to our list of students.
 3. Evaluate their numbered grades to a letter (A, B, C, D, or F).

 Functions are perfect for this because we can define each of these three tasks as a separate function.
 We can then call each of these functions at the appropriate time.
-Remember, functions should be used to perform a single task.
+Remember, functions should be used to perform a _single_ defined task whenever possible.

 ## Objects